15 Amazing Facts About the Women of NASA

 It has been more than 25 years since Mae Jemison became the first African-American woman in space, and she’s still inspiring aspiring scientists.
-One of her goals is to get more people involved in STEM (science, technology, engineering, and math), but, as Jemison explained in an interview with SheKnows, the program is also about giving people the information they need to be able to understand the world around them.
+One of her goals is to get more people involved in STEM (science, technology, engineering, and math) through her work with Science Matters.
+As Jemison explained in an interview with SheKnows, the program is also about giving people the information they need to be able to understand the world around them.

 The American who has spent the most time in space is a woman

 Astronaut Peggy Whitson holds several NASA records, including being the American who has spent the most cumulative days in space, as well as the most cumulative days for a woman of any nationality.
 She is also tied with another (male) astronaut for the most spacewalks: ten.
 And in November 2016, at the age of 56, she became the oldest woman to ever go to space, as well as the first woman to command the International Space Station twice.
 Here are 16 more incredible women you didn’t learn about in history class.

 Before John Glenn and the rest of the Mercury 7 went into space in the early 1960s, a group of women— known as the Mercury 13—went through the same extensive battery of tests.
 Mercury 13 member Wally Funk also described some of the physical tests on Makers: “There was not one hair, tooth, skin, fingernails…through my whole body that was not tested, poked, prodded.
 They were finding out what every girl in that program was made of—just like they did to the guys.”